Ayms/bitcoin-transactions/README.md

 	Public Key: GLbb8AJPnpbwaFxHJAH6UggaB6e4u1CtFQ equivalent to bitcoin address 13kfi2ySoxzeVnezNDcz3vLgFvrDrpL1qW Public Key: GSjwHAAYmFfQ4WPArc2ErtjQGr3Q2nkjvo equivalent to bitcoin address 19u1s2qbnQ46z35svfN8S8PWMgFZ1vqpxz

-Then you need to find at least two private keys corresponding to two of those public keys, to retrieve them (and the redeem script first) from your wallet, you can look at this tutorial [How to extract Bitcoin Gold from a 2fa Electrum Wallet [STEP BY STEP]](https://bitcointalk.org/index.php?topic=2550529.0)
+Then you need to find at least two private keys corresponding to two of those public keys, to retrieve them (and the redeem script first) from your wallet, you can look at the first part of this tutorial [How to extract Bitcoin Gold from a 2fa Electrum Wallet [STEP BY STEP]](https://bitcointalk.org/index.php?topic=2550529.0) but of course you don't need to run a full node

 This can look complicate but is not so much